byu-dml/d3m-analytics/README.md

     from client import client
     from settings import INDEXES

+    # Search all pipeline documents (defaults to only returning 10 at a time max)
     s = Search(using=client, index=INDEXES["PIPELINES"])

+    # Execute the search
     response = s.execute()

+    # Print each pipeline returned by the search.
     for hit in response:
         print(hit.id)
     ```